Appsdabanda/simple-html-email-template/README.md

   *1. Logo*

-  *To change the logo update the attribute **scr** of the image html tag inside the first table.
-Use a remote link*
+  *To change the logo replace the attribute **scr** of the image html tag inside the first table by a remote link of your logo.
+If you don't need a logo delete this section.*

   ```HTML
     <img src="https://www.exemple.com/src/image.jpg" style="Margin: 6px 0px 0px 6px;" alt="logo" width="90" height="50">